A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 Another, much more recent article published in a newspaper in 1943, states that "bear-fawns [i.e., Bärenkälber] are found in the abortions of deer."
 It does not, however, elucidate or in any way document this statement.

-If these reports were genuine and not mere mistakes or hoaxes, then one would have to assume that the male parent of this hybrid was a brown bear (Ursus arctos), the only ursid then residing in Europe.
+If these reports were genuine, then one would have to assume that the male parent of this hybrid was a brown bear ,Ursus arctos, which, as has already been mentioned, is the only ursid residing in Europe.
+However, such a disparate cross cannot be accepted as real without the careful scientific evaluation of a specimen, and in this cross specimens are glaringly absent.

 One additional report, not from Europe, but rather from southeastern Canada, appears on page 2 (column 1) of the April 25, 1904 issue of the St. John Daily Sun.
-Originally published in a Fredericton newspaper, The Daily Gleaner, it is very brief and reads as follows (source):
+This location excludes the potential participation of U. arctos in the reported cross and instead implicates the American black bear (Ursus americanus), the only bear that occurs in eastern Canada.
+Hybrids between Ursus americanus and U. arctos have been produced in captivity (see the bear hybrids page).
+Originally published in a Fredericton newspaper, The Daily Gleaner, the notice in question is very brief and reads as follows (source):

 There has been born in St. Marys an animal which is causing considerable attention.
 Its mother is a cow and is half calf and half bear.
 Its head and neck are shaped similarly to a bear’s, and it has two tails, one similar to a calf’s on its side and the other similar to a bear’s attached at the regular place.